jboss-container-images/rhpam-7-openshift-image/quickstarts/post-configure-example/README.md

 Events:  <none>
 ```

 With the config-map created, you can now proceed with the container configuration.
-In this example there is only one KIE Server running.
-The steps will be described by using the `operator` and
+In this example there is only one KIE
-`application templates`.
+Server running. the steps are different depending on whether you use the `operator` or `application` templates to deploy
+the product.

 ### Application Templates method:

-When using the `application templates` or an already running RHPAM instance, it turns to be a little easier to
+When using the `application templates` or an already running RHPAM instance, with the config map created, mount it as
-configure than using `operators`.

-With the config map created, mount it as a `volume` on the desired Deployment Config:
+a `volume` on the desired Deployment Config:

 ```bash
 $ oc set volumes dc/myapp-kieserver --add  \